Assistant Manager, Guest Services - Attractions & Parking

 Who You Are

-- Demonstrated ability to navigate complex customer service situations
+- Demonstrated ability to navigate complex customer service situations.

-- Able to learn to operate various rides and trouble-shoot problems with ride operation
+- Able to learn to operate various rides and trouble-shoot problems with ride operation.

-- Able to read, write and count accurately
+- Able to read, write and count accurately to complete cash handling tasks.

 Required Education